microsoft/azure-pipelines-task-lib/node/docs/azure-pipelines-task-lib.md

-# VSTS-TASK-LIB TYPESCRIPT API
+# AZURE-PIPELINES-TASK-LIB TYPESCRIPT API

 ## Dependencies
 A [cross platform agent](https://github.com/Microsoft/vso-agent) OR a TFS 2015 Update 2 Windows agent (or higher) is required to run a Node task end-to-end.
 However, an agent is not required for interactively testing the task.

 ## Importing
-For now, the built vsts-task-lib (in _build) should be packaged with your task in a node_modules folder
+For now, the built azure-pipelines-task-lib (in _build) should be packaged with your task in a node_modules folder

-The build generates a vsts-task-lib.d.ts file for use when compiling tasks In the example below, it is in a folder named definitions above the tasks lib
+The build generates a azure-pipelines-task-lib.d.ts file for use when compiling tasks In the example below, it is in a folder named definitions above the tasks lib

 ```
-/// <reference path="../definitions/vsts-task-lib.d.ts" />
+/// <reference path="../definitions/azure-pipelines-task-lib.d.ts" />
-import tl = require('vsts-task-lib/task')
+import tl = require('azure-pipelines-task-lib/task')
 ```

 ## [Release notes](releases.md)